semahawk/icarium/docs/spec.md

 ## Description

-Icarium sports a very simple UART controllers, which currently support a static configuration of 1 start bit, 8 data bits, 1 stop bit, 9600 baudrate.
+Icarium sports a very simple UART controller, which currently support a static configuration of 1 start bit, 8 data bits, no parity bits, 1 stop bit, 115200 baudrate.

 There are no FIFOs, no DMA, nothing fancy.

 ## Initialization

+The UART controller is initialized after power-on.
+You can simply start writing to `UART_DATA` to start transmitting bytes, or read from it when data is ready.

 ## Registers